junwatu/clothes-recommendation/blog/README.md

 ];
 ```

-The recommendation data will be saved after succesfully response from OpenAI and this will be handled in the route `/recommendation`:
+The recommendation data will be saved after successful response from OpenAI and this will be handled in the route `/recommendation`:

 ```js
 const container = await getOrCreateContainer(containerName, columnInfoList);